WVam/toolscript-docs/AACS-Code-Editor.md

 ## Code Completion

-Code Completion allows you to make the engine automatically complete an Instruction you were typing.
+Code Completion allows you to make the engine automatically complete the Instruction you are typing.
 This feature can be accessed by pressing CTRL+T.

 ![](./Images/Editor/CodeCompletion.png)

 After pressing this keybind, a list of Instructions will appear.
 If you start typing the desired Instruction, the list of suggested Instructions will be narrowed down based on your input.
-Certain Instructions may appear twice if they have a shortened version (e.g. DisplayText).
+Certain Instructions may appear twice if they have a shortened version (e.g. [ButtonChoice](ButtonChoice.md)).

 ![](./Images/Editor/CodeCompletionDuplicates.png)